teamwalnut/rescript-urql/docs/exchanges.md

 let extractedData = Client.Exchanges.restoreData(~exchange=ssrCache, ~restore=urqlData);
 ```

-This part of the API is still quite experimental, as server-side rendering in Reason with Next.js is still in its infancy.
+This part of the API is still quite experimental, as server-side rendering in ReScript with Next.js is still in its infancy.
 Use with caution.
 For more information, read `urql`'s server-side rendering guide [here](https://github.com/FormidableLabs/urql/blob/master/docs/basics.md#server-side-rendering).
-To see an example of server-side rendering with `reason-urql`, check out our [`reason-urql-ssr` example](https://github.com/parkerziegler/reason-urql-ssr).
+To see an example of server-side rendering with `rescript-urql`, check out our [SSR example](https://github.com/parkerziegler/rescript-urql-ssr).

 ### `composeExchanges`